Strona główna - ngo.pl

 Organizations operate in very different fields: education, culture, sports, environmental protection, health, science, human rights and many, many others.
 It is difficult in everyday life not to come across the activities or effects of organizations, although sometimes we are not aware that this is what organizations do.

-Are all social organizations public benefit organizations?
+Are all NGO public benefit organizations?

+There are circa 75,000 active organizations in Poland, and approximately 9,500 have the status of public benefit organizations (OPP).
+Public benefit organizations have several privileges, the most famous of which is the ability to apply for 1,5% tax.
 To be able to collect 1,5% tax, an organization must meet a number of conditions set out in the Act on Public Benefit and Volunteerism, such as:

-– demonstrating active and continuous activity of the organization for a period of at least two years
+• demonstrating active and continuous activity of the organization for a period of at least two years

-– fulfillment of reporting obligations – to be included in the list of organizations eligible to receive 1,5%, the organization must publish reports on its activities in the ministerial database every year.
+• fulfillment of reporting obligations – to be included in the list of organizations eligible to receive 1,5%, the organization must publish reports on its activities in the ministerial database every year.

-Who controls social organizations?
+Who controls the NGO?

 Organizations also have many reporting obligations.
 Every year they submit a financial report and a CIT-8 tax declaration to their tax office.
 They prepare an annual report on their activities, and the foundations send the report on their activities to “their” minister (appropriate for what the foundation does, e.g. the Minister of Culture, the Minister of Sport).